 Markdown & Frontmatter: Taking Text Further

 There is a secret sauce that came with the adoption of Markdown and CommonMark in static website generators.
 Frontmatter is used to express metadata about the document.
-Often, this is expressed as a block of YAML, a language created to express structured data like metadata.
+Often, this is expressed as a block of YAML.
+YAML is a language designed to express structured data, such as metadata.
 Early Markdown-oriented static site generators like Jekyll leveraged this language to simplify content management.
 Today, frontmatter and Markdown are used not only in static content management but also in the data science community, with dialects of Markdown like RMarkdown.
 What does attaching a complex structured data expression bring to the table?

 This post is being typed up as a Markdown document.
 When I am ready to publish it to my blog, I will add YAML frontmatter.
 The frontmatter will be used in the site rendering process.
 It will include metadata such as title, authorship, dates, description, and keywords.
 Some of this metadata will end up in the HTML document, while some will be used to form other documents, like RSS feeds.
 Here’s a typical example of what I include at the top of my Markdown posts: